ebtlu/ebtlu.github.io/README.txt

 A Pen created at CodePen.io.
-You can find this one at https://codepen.io/funxer/pen/odBgry.
+You can find this one at https://codepen.io/cMack87/pen/rVmEQm.

- Experimenting with THREE.JS, trying to come up with nice looking shapes and things with 200 spheres.

-Click and hold to rotate, scrollwheel zooms.
-You can also use LEFT and RIGHT arrows to change shape.
+ A clock made of traditional 7 segment LEDs, animated with CSS and JS